 A beaver colony is facing an unfair death sentence.
-In a misguided effort to prevent flooding, the Toms River township has approved the placement of underwater traps throughout Lake Placid to kill the beavers.
+In an effort to prevent flooding, the Toms River township has approved the placement of underwater traps throughout Lake Placid to kill the beavers.
 Demand that the Toms River Township consider non-lethal solutions to save these innocent animals.

 Beaver dams are one of several causes of flooding along Lake Placid.
 In an attempt to stop the flooding, the township has devised a plan to trap and kill the beavers.
 The underwater traps snap the beavers’ spinal cords on contact.
 If this does not kill the beavers, drowning will.

 Alternative solutions do exist.
 A trapezoidal fence specially designed to repel beavers could solve the problem.
 The fence has proven to be 98 percent effective and would not harm the beavers.
 Also, replacing the outdated drains and adding beaver-proof covers would prevent further dam construction.
 Finally, relocation would take the beavers away from the area and free the drains.
 Despite these options, the township continues to utilize the traps.